Have you ever wondered what your quilts would be appraised for?

-When a quilt is valued by the Guild, we follow the methods used by some of the larger inter-state Guilds.
-There are four qualified valuers involved; three will value the quilt and the fourth will act as scribe.
+When a quilt is appraised by the Guild, we follow the methods used by some of the larger inter-state Guilds.
+There are four qualified appraisers involved; three will value the quilt and the fourth will act as scribe.

 The quilt is held up in order to assess the visual impact.
 It is then laid out on a table, measurements are checked and the quilt examined in detail.
 Each valuer has a score sheet which consists of two sections, firstly the quilt as a whole covering general appearance, design, colour and overall effect.
 The second section is workmanship which reviews accuracy of the piecing, evenness of quilting stitches etc.

 Each section has a sub-division to which points have been allocated, and each valuer works independently and scores each sub-division.
 Upon completion, the valuer totals the scores she has given in each sub-division and this results in a total score out of 100.
 The three appraiser’s scores are added together and averaged.